Helping College Kids With Depression

 "Leaving home is a huge transition for kids, and I think we underestimate the difficulty that a lot of kids have," says Dr. Boorady.
-Away at college, suddenly kids find themselves in an alien environment without any of the structure or supports—academic or emotional—they've always been able to rely on.
+Away at college, suddenly kids find themselves in a new environment without any of the structure or supports—academic or emotional—they've always been able to rely on.
 Kids might have complex feelings about how they should be relating to the people back home, or think that they don't fit in with their new peers.
-Independent for the first time, they might also be embracing the college lifestyle: erratic sleeping habits, non-nutritious (or nonexistent) meals, and an unstructured schedule—especially if you're skipping class—that can leave a person feeling even more unglued.
+Independent for the first time, they might also be embracing the college lifestyle: erratic sleeping habits, non-nutritious (or nonexistent) meals, and an unstructured schedule—especially if they're skipping classes—that can leave them feeling unglued.

 College is also something of a pressure cooker for depression because the more you're surrounded by people who are depressed, the more likely you are to become depressed yourself.

 What to look out for

 Detecting depression in kids who are away from home can be difficult.
 Some symptoms, like uncharacteristic sadness and crying, are straightforward, but others, like trouble concentrating and irritability, are less so.
 People with depression also tend to isolate themselves and take less pleasure in things they used to enjoy, so if you hear that your child is spending too much time alone in his dorm room or quitting the things that used to make him happy, he might be depressed.
 Worrisome alcohol and substance use can also be a sign.
 For many kids, things come to a head towards the end of the semester, when academic demands become more pressing and seem insurmountable.